lealj/StockMocket/Sprint4.md

 ## Back-end
 Implemented a reset-account feature for the user, removing their ownership of any stocks and resetting their funds amount to $1000.
 Stocks' prices are now updated when the program is run to ensure users view accurate prices.
 Created a portfolio-history file to keep records of users' purchases and sales, so a user can view this information through the website.
 The file also contains functions that calculate a user's portfolio value, portfolio-value change, and their gain/loss percent on each of their owned stocks, allowing the user to analyze their portfolio status.

+There was the addition of JWT tokens to maintain the user logged in.
+This includes the addition of JWT path protection middleware that verifies a token string by decoding it.
+The token values are stored in HTTP Only secure cookies to lower the chances of XSS attacks.
+In order to verify, the token must be generated so there is a generateToken that uses HS256 to encrypt the username of the user with other custom claims.
+In order for these claims to be retrievable backend had to create an extract claims function that will decode the token string and return claims that contain username, expiration date, issuer and role.
+These can be modified at anytime to include actually unique JWT identifiers.

 # Unit Tests
 ## Front-end
 - Testing delete button on a username that does NOT exist in the database